William-Thomas-Andrews/Directed-Research-HPC/AVX/README.md

 ---

 ## 4. Results
-- Each matrix has an amount of elements of: __Size x Size__; we are dealing with square matrices.
+- Each matrix has an amount of elements of: __Size x Size__ since we are dealing with square matrices.
 ### 4.1 Timing Comparison
 | Small-size Implementation | Size | Time (seconds) | Speedup |
 |----------------|-------|-----------|----------|